-The Cowboys quarterback hadn’t played a down since October 2020, when he sustained a grisly compound fracture and dislocated ankle during a win over the New York Giants.
+Coming into 2021, Cowboys quarterback Prescott hadn’t played a down since October 2020 when he sustained a grisly compound fracture and dislocated ankle during a win over the New York Giants.
 But he has looked better than ever in 2021, having started the regular season a +180 favorite to be CPOY.

 The official definition for the CPOY award is a little loose, but that means way more players worth betting on.
 It is: